Title I School-Wide Program

 Testing Transparency

 Parents may request information regarding any state or local educational agency (district) policy regarding student participation in any assessments mandated by the state or district which shall include a policy, procedure, or parental right to opt the child out of such assessment where applicable.
-For further information, contact Ferris Smith at (520) 466-2212.
+For further information, contact Andrea James at (520) 466-2211.